Priyavarthini08/Face_Attendance_System_using_Dlib/README.md

 # Usage

-Run the Flask Application:
+1. Run the Flask Application:

 python app.py

-Welcome Page: Navigate to http://127.0.0.1:5000 in your browser.
+2. Welcome Page: Navigate to http://127.0.0.1:5000 in your browser.
 You will see a welcome page with options to select "Student" or "Teacher."

-Student Registration:
+3. Student Registration:

-Click on "Student."
+* Click on "Student."
-Enter the student's name and capture face photos.
+* Enter the student's name and capture face photos.
-The system will create a directory for the student and store the captured images.
+* The system will create a directory for the student and store the captured images.

-Teacher Panel:
+4. Teacher Panel:

-Click on "Teacher."
+* Click on "Teacher"

-You will see two options: "Take Attendance" and "View Attendance."
+* You will see two options: "Take Attendance" and "View Attendance."

-Take Attendance:
+* Take Attendance:

-Click on "Take Attendance."
+     * Click on "Take Attendance."
-The system will start capturing video streams and recognize faces.
+     * The system will start capturing video streams and recognize faces.
-Recognized faces will be stored in the database with the current time.
+     * Recognized faces will be stored in the database with the current time.
-View Attendance:
+* View Attendance:

-Click on "View Attendance."
+     * Click on "View Attendance."
-Select a date to view the attendance records.
+     * Select a date to view the attendance records.
-Screenshots
-Student Registration
-Student Registration

 # Teacher Panel